jacobjfoley/perigee/README.md

 Perigee is managed by three main panels.
 Station, Roster and Assignments.

 - The Station screen shows the inventory and upgrades available to the Perigee station.
-- The Roster shows all drones that are either active, stored or scrapheap.
+- The Roster shows all drones that are either active, stored or in the scrap heap.
 - The Assignments shows whether active drones are at the station or in a local orbit.

 ### Station